Skip to main content

 differences-peo-common-paymaster

-1: The Basic Functions of a PEO and Common Paymaster
+1: The Basic Functions of a PEO and a Common Paymaster

 PEO: A Co-Employment Model

-This partnership allows tiny to medium-sized companies to outsource various HR tasks.
+This partnership allows small to medium-sized companies to outsource various HR tasks and focus on what matters to them as a business.
 These tasks include payroll processing, employee benefits, workers' compensation administration, and ensuring compliance with state and federal employment laws.

 This model is particularly beneficial for businesses looking to expand their HR capabilities without the overhead of an entire in-house HR department.
 By pooling the employees of multiple client companies, PEOs can negotiate better rates for health insurance and other benefits, providing small businesses access to benefits typically reserved for larger corporations.
 It brings a level of HR expertise and legal compliance knowledge that can be invaluable, especially for businesses without specialized HR staff.